Analyzing Race, Gender and Skill Level Interaction in Physical Education

 In the interest in time I created a spreadsheet that would do the majority of the work for you.
 Once you have recorded your interactions on the spreadsheet the data will be automatically analyzed thanks to the spreadsheet wizard (my wife).
 You can find the analysis broken down into percentages on the second spreadsheet.
 The following group demographic percentages are included: percentage of male students and female students, percentage of high, medium and low skilled students, and percentage of student ethnicities.

 The following teacher interaction percentages are also included: percentage of interactions with males students and female students, percentage of interaction with high, medium and low skilled students and percentage of interaction with students of different races.
 The teacher interaction percentages are the most important information to pay attention to.
 This is a great way to track whether or not you are meeting the needs of every student within your class.

 Follow these specific instructions in order for the spreadsheet formulas to work correctly: After you enter the students names make sure that you mark “M” for male and “F” for female in the gender column.

-For the student demographics and student ethnicity make sure to mark an “X” in the appropriate cells.
+For the student demographics and student race make sure to mark an “X” in the appropriate cells.
 For teacher interactions put the total number of interactions you have of each student within the cell.
 For example if you have 3 interactions with one student mark this cell with a 3.
-Finally, feel free to change the ethnic groups in the spreadsheet.
-This is set up for Bend, Oregon, which is a lot different then other regions of the country and world.
-However, this spreadsheet is only designed to track two different ethnic group categories.
+Finally, feel free to change the racial groups in the spreadsheet.
+This is set up for Bend, Oregon, which is a lot different than other regions of the country and world.
+However, this spreadsheet is only designed to track two different group categories.
 If you want to add more, the formulas in the Percentage Analysis tab will need to be adjusted.